- Home

 According to residents, it isn’t just Manchester’s friendliness that makes it so unique, but its wide landscape of restaurants, bars, and events.

 Manchester’s industrial history means it’s a city proud of its heritage but always looking ahead.
-The fact that it’s also a fairly affordable place to live means that, today, it’s a true melting pot and somewhere that’ll always make you feel at home.
+The fact that it’s also a fairly affordable place to live is another bonus.

 Aberdeen is Scotland’s third largest city – but thanks to its upbeat atmosphere and low crime rate, it’s also repeatedly voted as the country’s safest city.
 It wins this recognition year after year and regularly features on lists of the friendliest places to live in the UK.

-While being safe doesn’t necessarily equate to being friendly, Aberdeen definitely has the goods to back up its reputation.
+While safety doesn’t necessarily equate to being friendly, Aberdeen has the goods to back up its reputation.
 According to 2022 research by Home Views, which polled 28,000 people, Aberdeen was voted the third best place to live in the UK.
-Its proximity to the sea, grand architecture (it’s not called The Granite City for nothing!), and energy were all cited as reasons – but the locals were too.
+Its proximity to the sea, grand architecture (it’s not called The Granite City for nothing), and energy were all cited as reasons – but the locals were, too.

 Aberdeen’s residents were viewed as welcoming, friendly, polite, and helpful, and their positive attitude towards outsiders makes their hospitality one of the highest in the country.